roman-milk/roman-milk.github.io/sarah-and-eric-1.md

  'I did too.
 I'll be looking forward to our next time."

  I went up to the bedroom and found that Benson had laid out some clothes for me.
 My bags were packed ready to go.
 I got dressed and went back down.
 Bea walked me to the door.
 After a passionate kiss I got in my car and drove away.
 I thought I saw a tear in her, but I wasn't sure.
-Report_Story #4